pelrun/uf2loader/README.md

 If an application is already present in flash, by default it will be started immediately on power-on.

-Hold Up during power-on to launch the loader menu.
+Hold Up, F1 or F5 during power-on to launch the loader menu.

 If an application is present, the first item in the menu (in [square brackets]) will launch it.
 If the application has the appropriate Binary Information block then the name of the application will be shown here.

-Hold Down during power-on to put the Pico into BOOTSEL mode.
+Hold Down or F3 during power-on to put the Pico into BOOTSEL mode.

+If the menu cannot be loaded for any reason (no SD card, BOOTnnnn.UF2 not found, aliens etc) then the device will fall into BOOTSEL mode.

 On the RP2350 only, UF2 files can also be written to the Pico in BOOTSEL mode or via Picotool as normal and will automatically be placed in the app partition.